Quick Answer

 - +Let jade plant act like one clear accent instead of one more symbol in a pile.

-What usually weakens the effect
+What weakens the effect

 - -Keeping jade plant in dim corners where it slowly declines.